Eddie2111/Django-with-Mangoes/README.md

 # Django-with-Mangoes
-A customizable python backend system with 5 pages in it
+A customizable python backend system with 5 pages (apps) in it

 ### step 1: create views capturing request and sending functions in httpresponse